-The wife thought the pipe to the toilet in the bathroom had a leak, but there was a splatter pattern to the water.
+A first, my wife thought the pipe to the toilet in the bathroom had a leak, but there was a splatter pattern to the water.
 Just as I was crawling around looking for the leak, water started dripping on my back.
 I looked up and saw the water was coming from the ceiling right next to the bathroom vent.
-When I went up into the attic to take a look, I realized we had a problem.
-A big one.
+When I went up into the attic to take a look, I discovered the problem.

 Both my neighbors used furnace filters and placed them on the inside of their gable vents.
 This acts as a semi-barrier that allows air through, but stops the snow.
 Problem is, this storm was so powerful both my neighbors discovered their filters were blown/torn off and they too suffered snow in their attics.
-So I decided to build some covers that would be closed for the winters months then opened in the spring.
+So I decided to build some covers I could close for the winter months, then opened in the spring.
 I used some flat pine board (1″ thick) from Home Depot, stainless steal hinges, and a latch.
-I treated the wood with a sealant to protect it from the rain/snow.
+I treated the wood with a sealant to protect it from moisture.

 Now I can close off the gable vents and not worry about snow accumulating in the attic.
 My solution got its first test about a month later when the next winter storm came barreling in.
-When I went up to take a look, the small crack between the vent door I made and the vent itself had caked up with snow to produced a blockage.
-This worked out very well and no snow made it into the attic.
+When I went up to take a look, no snow made it into the attic.

 UPDATE: I got tired of climbing into the attic twice a year, so I permanently blocked off the gable vents.
 To make-up for the lost ventilation, I installed 6 mushroom vents in the peak of the roof.